-Whether you're completely new to digital pianos or you're simply looking for an upgrade, we're here to help.
-We've pulled together the best Casio Privia PX-770 deals out there - allowing you to pick up a great beginner digital piano for a fantastic price.
+Whether you're completely new to digital pianos or you're simply looking for an upgrade, we're here to help you find a bargain.
+We've pulled together the best Casio Privia PX-770 deals online right now - allowing you to pick up a great beginner digital piano for a fantastic price.

 - Enhance your rig with the best keyboard stands